 The Research Unit on Bioactive Molecules (RUBAM) offers internships for graduate Students in Chemistry, Biology, Biomedicine, and related matters.
 We offer two different lines of research, depending on the candidate formation.

-1) Synthesis, purification and characterization of labelled or labelable molecules by click chemistry.
-These probes will be used within the frame of our current research projects related to sphingolipid localization and trafficking and proteasomal labelling in life cells.
-The internship will become familiar with the daily work in an organic synthesis lab, as well as in the use of the required purification and analytical techniques (MPLC, UPLC, NMR, etc) for the proper characterization of the synthesized compound.
+1) Synthesis, purification and characterization of chemical degraders (PROTACs, AUTACs, LYTACS, etc.).
+These molecules will be used within the frame of our current research projects on drug discovery in the fields of cancer, viral infection and neurodegeneration.
+The student will become familiar with the daily work in an organic synthesis laboratory, as well as in the use of the required purification and analytical techniques (MPLC, UPLC, NMR, etc.) for the proper characterization of the synthesized compounds.